AdobeDocs/campaign-classic.es-ES/help/social/using/examples-of-facebook-apps.md

 ### Pantalla de detalles de un visitante {#details-screen-of-a-visitor}

-Igual que para los seguidores de Twitter (consulte: principio [](../../social/using/publishing-on-twitter.md#operating-principle)operativo), los perfiles de Facebook recuperados se almacenan en la tabla de visitantes.
-Para mostrar la lista de visitantes, vaya al **[!UICONTROL Profiles and Targets > Visitors]** nodo.
+Igual que para los seguidores de Twitter (consulte: [Principio de operación](../../social/using/publishing-on-twitter.md#operating-principle)), los perfiles de Facebook recuperados se almacenan en la tabla de visitantes.
+To display the list of visitors, go to the **[!UICONTROL Profiles and Targets > Visitors]** node.

 Cada posible cliente de Facebook que acepte compartir su información de perfil se agrega a la lista de visitantes.
-Si la **[!UICONTROL Friends]** casilla está marcada en la **[!UICONTROL Pre-load]** actividad (consulte: actividad [de](#pre-loading-activity)precarga), también se agregan amigos.
+If the **[!UICONTROL Friends]** box is checked in the **[!UICONTROL Pre-load]** activity (refer to: [Pre-loading activity](#pre-loading-activity)), friends are also added.

 ![](assets/social_webapp_037.png)

-En la **[!UICONTROL Summary]** sección de la ventana de detalles del visitante, hay dos estados posibles para el **[!UICONTROL New Contact]** indicador:
+In the **[!UICONTROL Summary]** section of the visitor detail window, there are two possible states for the **[!UICONTROL New Contact]** indicator:

 ![](assets/social_webapp_038.png)